 UA Crew cannot operate without parent volunteers.
 We use SignupGenius for volunteer sign ups.
-Shifts are 3 hours in length.
+Shifts are approximately 3 hours in length.
 Regardless of your shift, you will always be able to watch your child race; simply excuse yourself for the race and return to your post after the race.

 ONE season-long position